eclipse-tractusx/item-relationship-service/docs/arc42.md

 * IRS API: the data sent by the client is validated to match the model defined in the IRS.
 If the validation fails, the IRS sends a HTTP 400 response and indicates the problem to the caller.
 * Submodel payload: each time a submodel payload is requested from via EDC, the data is validated against the model defined in the SemanticHub for the matching aspect type.
 * EDC Contract Offer Policy: each time IRS consumes data over the EDC, the policies of the offered contract will be validated.
-Only policies which are defined via the PolicyStory will be accepted.
+IDs of so-called "Rahmenverträgen" or Framework-Agreements can be added to the IRS Policy Store to be accepted by the IRS.
+If a Contract Offer does not match any of the IDs store in Policy Store, the contract offer will be declined and no data will be consumed.

 ### Caching